mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ### TIME TO IMPACT

-At the time of the Travellers' arrival, there are only four standard days (96 hours) remaining before the asteroid hits Brufort, divided into eight 12- hour periods that are used to determine the effectiveness of any attempts to deflect the asteroid in the Time to Impact table.
+At the time of the Travellers' arrival, there are only four standard days (96 hours) remaining before the asteroid hits Brufort, divided into eight 12-hour periods that are used to determine the effectiveness of any attempts to deflect the asteroid in the Time to Impact table.

 The asteroid is travelling at a rate of about 30 kilometers per second or